lgbrownjr/ser2bt-bridge/README.md

         - Long-press - between 3 - 4 seconds will cause the bridge to safely reboot.
 - If your setup has a *waveshare* e-ink screen, then there are services that will continiously upate the state of the bridge on the display.
 - Telnet is installed and is used for bridging to serial connections via *ser2net*.
 This is just to provide another method to connect to a *slave* device.
-- If you are relying on the *slave's* USB port to supply power to your *bridge*, and decide to reboot the *slave*, your bridge will most likely be un-gracefully powercycled along with it.
-This is not good as there is a risk that your Pi's SD card will become corrupted, and stop working all together.
-There are two possible ways around this:
+- If your *bridge* does not have a connected UPS solution, and you are relying on the *slave's* USB port to supply power to your *bridge*, and decide to reboot the *slave*, your bridge will most likely be un-gracefully powercycled along with it.
+This is not good as there is a risk that your Pi's SD card will become corrupted.
-    - Add a battery/UPS backup to allow the pi to weather those pesky, but necessary reboots.
-This will also allow the *bridge* to be moved around between closets, or *devices* without powering it down, and back up.
-See below for more details.
-    - Turn on *Overlay FS*.
-This basically, turns your pi's sd card into a read only drive, so the risk of corrupting your SD card goes way, way down.
-The down side is that you need to turn *Overlay FS* Off anythime the *bridge* needs and update applied or to make configuration adjustments.
-I'm till testing this feature to see how well it works over the long run.
 ---
 ## Setup:
 There are two different setup options, *basic*, and *full*:
-- *Basic* should be used if you are only using a pi, and do not wish (at this point) to add a screen, rtc, or an external battery.
+- *Basic* should be used if you are only using a pi, and do not wish (at this point) to add a screen, or an external battery.
 - *Full* should be used if you are using the pi, either the e-ink display and/or an external UPS.
 By selecting *full* the upgrade script will determine what is hardware is attatched, and install the necessary software to make it work.
 ### Basic setup:
 The following steps will guide you through the process getting this system to work from just after everything is unboxed, to the point where you are connecting to a switch, router, or whatever - that is the raspberry pi zero, by itself acting as a bluetooth to serial bridge.
 We will be using headless installation method, so you will not need a keyboard, mouse, or monitor.